UNK9090/enso_ex/README.md

  - If an error happened the user will need to confirm that he is aware of it by pressing the correct key:
 	- "Error reading GC-SD" - press TRIANGLE.
 	- "Incorrect SD magic (not SCE magic)" - press CIRCLE.

+### "Enso Loader on SD"
+ - You can use the SD's for load custom mbr required img file for flash.
+ - If an error happened the user will need to confirm that he is aware of it by pressing the correct key:
+ - "Load MBR" - press SELECT + POWER.

 # Credits
  - Team molecule for henkaku, taihen, enso, and HenKaku wiki entries.